 5. Have the kids make gifts for each other

 If you're not into the gift exchange idea and want everyone to get a present try this.
 Arts and crafts are the best tool for making these gifts.
 They are personal and cheap and save useless trips to the shopping center.
+This eid idea brings out the creativity in kids and adds to the happiness of the eid.

 You can have the kids collect all of the odds and ends they find during the Eid house clean up in a box.
 Then they can use these things to make strange but meaningful Eid gifts.